ijardillier/docker-elk/extensions/synthetics/README.md

 # Synthetics

-## Synthetic private locations
+Synthetics periodically checks the status of your services and applications.
+Monitor the availability of network endpoints and services using the following types of monitors:

+    - Lightweight HTTP/S, TCP, and ICMP monitors
+    - Browser monitors

+This extension provides 3 containers:

-Private locations allow you to run monitors from your own premises.
+    - Private location: allows you to run monitors from your own premises.
 They require an Elastic agent and Agent policy which you can control and maintain via Fleet.

-## Synthetic project monitors

-Project monitors allow you to create monitors from configuration project.
+    - Setup: initializes agent policy, private location agent and lightweight and project monitors.

 ## Usage